-This new year, make one of your resolutions a road trip along the northern Great River Road!
+This new year, make one of your resolutions a road trip along the Great River Road!

 Here are three great reasons to pack up the car and drive.

-Nearly 80 interpretive centers can be found along the Great River Road from Minnesota to Louisiana, including many gems people might not know about here in the Midwest.
+Nearly 80 interpretive centers can be found along the Great River Road from Minnesota to Louisiana, including many gems people might not know about.

 In Minnesota, visit the Science Museum of Minnesota in St. Paul, located along the banks of the Mississippi River.
 It’s a great family-friendly educational destination with exhibits on dinosaurs, the human body and Native American culture, along with an IMAX digital laser dome theater (one of only three in the world!).